neow3j/neow3j-docs/docs/neo-n3/smart_contract_development/devpack.md

 Methods for accessing storage are on the classes `io.neow3j.devpack.Storage` and `io.neow3j.devpack.StorageMap`.
 They provide many `put` and `get` methods for different key and return types.
 Because the storage context is always required for such method calls, it makes sense to retrieve the `StorageContext` once with `Storage.getStorageContext()`, store it in a static class variable and reuse it every time the storage is accessed.
-This can save GAS in contract invocations.
+This might save GAS in contract invocations.
 Use the `StorageMap` if you want to reserve a segment of the storage for a specific purpose.
 Storage maps use a prefix that is appended to every key used in that map.

 Note that the size for storage keys and values is limited to 64 bytes and 65535 bytes, respectively.
 When using a `StorageMap` the map prefix counts towards the key size.

 ## Smart Contract Interfaces